 Arrive Early – at least 2 hours before battles begin.
 We recommend that you arrive early (gates open at 8:30 a.m.) and plan to spend the day.
 There is plenty to see and do all over the site.
 Traffic peaks just prior to the battle times and is also heavy after the battles (especially Pickett’s Charge).
 Try not to make any commitments in town or “off site” immediately following the battles.
 Anticipate delays and consider staying on site to relax and enjoy the live period music or stroll through the camps, sutler, and food areas following the battles.

 Wear and bring sunscreen with you.
 Be sure to wear light-colored clothing, hats, comfortable shoes, sunglasses and sunscreen.
 Bring the bottle of sunscreen with you; it wears off after 2 hours.
-July is typically hot and sunny in Gettysburg.
+Early August is typically hot and sunny in Gettysburg.

 Sun umbrellas may be used right up until the guns can be heard, marking the start of the reenactment.
 They must be lowered at that time.

 General Admission Tickets (Required) admit you into the reenactment site, all activities and demonstrations for the day.
 The viewing area that is included in your general admission ticket at no additional charge is ground level and you are permitted to bring a lawn chair, or stand to watch the battles and field demonstrations.
 You will be able to see the battles, but you won’t have the advantage of being elevated, which helps if there are spectators seated/standing in front of you.
 You are guaranteed an unobstructed view in the bleachers.
 Viewing spaces are filled on a first come, first served basis—arrive early if you intend to set up your chair near the front.